ShivKushwaha07/Flutter-Weather-Application/README.md

 **Prerequisites**

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have the following installed: Flutter SDK

 To install flutter SDK go thorugh this link and follow the instructions: https://docs.flutter.dev/get-started/install